ome/omero-metadata/README.rst

 --------

-This command creates an ``OMERO.table`` (bulk annotation) from a ``CSV`` file and links the table as a ``File Annotation`` to a parent container such as Screen, Plate, Project Dataset or Image.
+This command creates an ``OMERO.table`` (bulk annotation) from a ``CSV`` file and links the table as a ``File Annotation`` to a parent container such as Screen, Plate, Project, Dataset or Image.
 It also attempts to convert Image, Well or ROI names from the ``CSV`` into object IDs in the ``OMERO.table``.